suriyaism/URL_Shortener/README.md

 2. Go to the project folder in Terminal.
 3. Run the following command

-        * docker-compose build url-shortener
+        * make build
-        * docker-compose up
+        * make start

 4. After the docker spun up, the API will be running on the Docker environment.
+5. To run the unit testcases

+        * make test

 ## Libraries Used ##